 Fine Art Photography

 The Fine Art Photography program at the Corcoran School of the Arts and Design focuses on the roles that lens-based media play in contemporary life.
-Students receive an intensive grounding in the current concerns of photo-based art while refining their technical skills in digital photography and video, traditional darkroom work or a combination of both.
+Students begin their first year with four foundation courses: Drawing and Surface, Form and Materials, Time and Light, and Interaction.
+In subsequent years, they receive an intensive grounding in the current concerns of photo-based art while refining their technical skills in digital photography, video, and traditional darkroom processes.
 Through a rigorous conceptual and studio-based curriculum, students develop their own individual styles and subject matter.

 What can I expect to learn in the Fine Art Photography program at GW?